Mitek-Systems/MiSnap-iOS/Docs/Guides/MiSnapVoiceCapture/customization_guide.md

 # Customization Guide

 :warning: This guide is only applicable if you've integrated `MiSnapVoiceCaptureUX`.
-Use this `[TODO] starter custom view controller` when building your own UX/UI.

 ## Table of Contents
 * [Overview](#overview)